tu2-atmanand/EvilRed-ObsidianTheme/README.md

 # Evil Red theme for Obsidian

-A red dark theme for Obsidian, compatible to Obsidian V1.4.13
+A red dark theme for Obsidian, compatible to Obsidian V1.4.13 and above.

 ![SidebarOff](EvilRedThemeThumbnail.png)